kkharji/dumpfs/README.md

 # Use specific model for token counting with caching
 dumpfs --model gpt4o

+# Copy the output XML to system clipboard
+dumpfs --clip

 # Clean Git repository cache older than 30 days
 dumpfs --clean-cache 30